paula-cristina-vaz/gitbook/how-to/logout.md

 ### 1. Logout from all client apps with open sessions

-If the customer is logged in multiple client apps with a Farfetch account, the customer may want to logout from all the applications.
-For example, the customer has several open sessions in the web browser using the Farfetch account.
+If the customer is logged in multiple client apps with a  account, the customer may want to logout from all the applications.
+For example, the customer has several open sessions in the web browser using the  account.

 The logout process involves the following participants: